THE ARCHITECTS CLUB

 7.5 ml / 0.25 fl oz.
 Portable size.

-*Try our travel sprays to discover your favorite scent, then redeem your purchase with a $40 credit toward your first 100ml bottle.
+*Try our travel sprays, then receive a code to enjoy a $40 credit towards your first 100ml bottle.

 Cocktail time, March 1930, London.